-Giovanni Belzoni (1778-1823 CE) is a strange person to hold a title as one of the founding fathers of Egyptology.
+Giovanni Belzoni (1778-1823) is a strange person to hold a title as one of the founding fathers of Egyptology.
 He had no background in archeology or history.
 Instead, his drive for adventure, and his passion for exploration, would lead him to discover pyramids, tombs, temples and obelisks that would reinvigorate western interest in the history and archeology of Egypt.

 Giovanni Belzoni was born in Padua, Venice in 1778.
 Though he was born in Venice, he spent most of his developmental years in Rome.
 Once he reached his adult years, Belzoni began considering entering a monastic life, but he fled Rome (and thoughts of a cloistered life) in 1798 when Napoleon occupied the city.
 After leaving Italy, he made his way to the Netherlands, and from there, he found a new home in England.